-How to Establish Effective Controls
+How to Establish an Effective Control Environment

 What is a Control Environment?

 The control environment reflects the values of an organization—the atmosphere in which people conduct their activities and carry out their control responsibilities.

 An effective control environment is defined as follows:

 - An environment in which competent people understand their responsibilities, the limits of their authority, and are knowledgeable, mindful and committed to doing what is right and doing it the right way.

 - Employees in this environment are committed to following an organization's policies and procedures, and its ethical and behavioral standards.

 - The control environment encompasses technical competence and ethical commitment.
 It is an intangible factor that is essential to effective internal control.

 To enhance an organization's control environment, the governing board and management of the environment should: